• Skip to primary navigation

 For the sesame sauce:

-• Chinese sesame paste - Although middle eastern tahini used to make hummus is kind of similar to Chinese sesame paste, the flavor is different.
-Chinese sesame paste is made with toasted, unhulled sesame seeds.
-So the flavor is more toasted and nutty and the color is usually significantly darker than tahini.
+• Chinese sesame paste - Chinese sesame paste is made with toasted, unhulled sesame seeds and can be found at most Asian markets.
+The flavor is more toasted and nutty and the color is usually significantly darker than tahini.
 But if you are in a pinch, you can use tahini instead.

-• Chinese black vinegar - To give the sauce a bit more color and a mild tang.
+• Chinese black vinegar - This gives the sauce a bit more color and a mild tang.
 If you prefer, you can use some regular rice vinegar instead of Chinese black vinegar.

-• Toasted sesame oil - To add some extra toasted, fattiness.
+• Toasted sesame oil - To add some extra toasted, nuttiness.
 You can omit if you prefer.

 • Sugar and salt - To help balance out the flavor of the sauce.
 You could use honey, but the flavor will be a little different.